-The Board of Directors of the Company consists of one Executive Director, two Non-Executive Independent Directors and one Non-Executive NonIndependent Director.
+The Board of Directors of the Company consists of one Executive Director, two Non-Executive Independent Directors and one Non-Executive Non-Independent Director.
 One of the Non-Executive Independent Directors is a Woman Director.
+There is no relationship between the Directors inter-se.